-The draft Core Strategy Publication document sets out a spatial strategy that differs in some respects from the options set out in the Spatial Options document.
-The conclusions of the SA on the Spatial Options document have informed preparation of the Publication Document strategy.
+The Publication Core Strategy and the subsequent Submission Core Strategy set out a spatial strategy that differed in some respects from the options set out in the Spatial Options document.
+The conclusions of the SA of the Spatial Options document informed the preparation of the Publication Core Strategy.
 The key reasons for developing and selecting this strategy are briefly summarised below.